Chapter 9: Contract costs

 Answer

-Entity A should recognize an impairment loss amounting to C100,000.
-This calculation is based on the fact that the carrying value of the asset recognized for the contract costs (C600,000) surpasses the remaining consideration to which the entity anticipates entitlement, less the costs directly associated with providing the data center (C650,000 minus C150,000).
-Therefore, recognizing an impairment loss of that magnitude is appropriate.
-This assessment assumes that the entity previously acknowledged any requisite impairment loss for inventory or other assets linked to the contract before recognizing an impairment loss under the revenue standard.
-It’s worth noting that impairment of other assets could influence the remaining costs necessary for completing the data center.
+Entity A should recognise an impairment loss of C100,000.
+The carrying value of the asset recognised for the contract costs (C600,000) exceeds the remaining amount of consideration to which the entity expects to be entitled less the costs that relate directly to providing the data centre (C650,000 less C150,000).
+Therefore, an impairment loss of that amount is recognised.
+This conclusion assumes that the entity previously recognised any necessary impairment loss for inventory or other assets related to the contract prior to recognising an impairment loss under the revenue standard.
+Impairment of other assets could impact the remaining costs required to complete the data centre.

 The amount of consideration that the entity expects to receive (and has received but not yet recognised as revenue) should be determined based on the transaction price and adjusted for the effects of the customer’s credit risk.
 Management should also consider expected contract renewals and extensions (with the same customer) in addition to any variable consideration that has not been included in the transaction price due to the constraint.